Colombia travel advisories

 Information from the past two weeks.

-Robbery Victimization (Warning)
+Robbery at a restaurant (Warning)

-[Contact Information]
+[Contact information]

 Embassy of Japan in Colombia